oracle-livelabs/cloud-database-services/exadata-database-service-xs/create-standby-vmcluster-on-exascale/create-standby-vmcluster-and-dbhome-on-exascale.md

     * Select **Create new vault**.

     **For a new vault, specify the following:**
-    * For the **Exascale Vault name:** enter ***MyDemoStorageVaultXX*** .
+    * For the **Exascale Vault name:** enter ***MyStandbyStorageVaultXX*** .
     * For the **Storage Capacity for Databases (GB):** ***enter 300***.

     **Note:** The minimum size configuration for an Exascale Database Storage Vault is 300 GB.
-200 GB of the space that you allocate in your Vault is reserved for a 200 GB ACFS file system.
+50 GB of the space that you allocate in your Vault is reserved for an internal ACFS file system.
 This ACFS file system resides within your Exascale Database Storage Vault, but is reserved for system use.
-Thus, if you provisioned the minimum of 300 GB in your Exascale Database Storage Vault, then 100 GB of that 300 GB capacity will be available storage for your databases.
+Thus, if you provisioned the minimum of 300 GB in your Exascale Database Storage Vault, then 250 GB of that 300 GB capacity will be available storage for your databases.

     When you create a new vault, the Provisioning status window opens to provide you with the status of vault creation, and the name of the vault that is being created in the format Vault-YYYYMMDDHHMM indicating the creation date, where YYYY is the year, MM is the month, DD is the day, HH is the hour, and Mm is the minute.